socadk/design-practice-repository/activities/DPR-StorySplitting.md

 * *Small:* "Stories typically represent at most a few person-weeks worth of work."
 Some teams size their stories in such a way that they can be implemented in a single iteration.
 * *Testable:* Customer and developers should understand a story well enough so that a test for it can be written --- or is written first, as in Behavior- and Test-Driven Development (BDD, TDD).[^103]

-[^103]: See this [blog post](https://ozimmer.ch/index/2020/10/30/DrivenByTLAs.html) for a collection of these two and many more "driven" methods.
+[^103]: See this blog post for a collection of these two and many more "driven" methods: <https://ozimmer.ch/index/2020/10/30/DrivenByTLAs.html>.

 Several INVESTment practices and techniques exist; one of them is story splitting.